stolenfallen1/react-supabase-auth/README.md

 ### Facebook Configuration

-Seeting up Facebook logins for your Application consists of 2 parts:
+Setting up Facebook logins for your Application consists of 2 parts:

-- Firstly create and configure a Facebook Application on Facebook / Meta Developer Site [https://developers.facebook.com/]
+- Firstly create and configure a Facebook Application
 - Add your facebook keys to your Supabase project ( Facebook Client ID and Facebook Secret )

 Access your facebook developer account